hevmarriott/DNAscanv2/README.md

 Normal mode pipeline (better performance on indels and SVs):
 * BWA 0.7.17
+* Whamg 1.8.0 (optional, needed only if interested in structural variants)

 Intensive mode pipeline (top performance on indels):
 * Genome Analysis Toolkit 4.1.9.0
+* Whamg 1.8.0 (optional, needed only if interested in structural variants)

 Tools needed for generating graphical reports
 * RTG Tools >= 3.6.2